-The financial highlights table below is intended to help you understand the Fund's financial performance for the past five fiscal years.
+The financial highlights table below is intended to help you understand the Fund's financial performance for the period since the Fund's inception.
 Certain information reflects financial results for a single Share.
 The total returns in the table represent the rate that an investor would have earned (or lost) on an investment in the Fund (assuming reinvestment of all dividends and other distributions).
 This information has been derived from the Fund's financial statements, which have been audited by PwC, whose report, along with the Fund's financial statements, is included in the Fund's Annual Report for the fiscal year ended October 31, 2020, which is available upon request.